ModiaSim/Modia.jl/docs/src/tutorial/Simulation.md

 ## 3.4 Plotting

-A short overview of the most important plot commands is given in section section [Results and Plotting](@ref)
+A short overview of the most important plot commands is given in section [Results and Plotting](@ref)